-In Gang type Drilling Machine, several spindles/ or stations are mounted on one long table as shown in the figure.
+In the Gang type Drilling Machine, several spindles/ or stations are mounted on one long table as shown in the figure.

 Multi-spindle Drilling Machine:

-In Multi-spindle drilling machine, there are many spindles mounted on one head to allow many holes to be drilled simultaneously.
+In the Multi-spindle drilling machine, there are many spindles mounted on one head to allow many holes to be drilled simultaneously.

 Numerical Control Drilling Machine:

 Numerical control drilling machine can automatically change tooling with a turret or automatic tool changer.